 Nushagak River Fishing with Nushagak River Adventures Lodge

 With an average of 100,000 king salmon returning each year, the Nushagak River is home to the world’s largest king salmon run!
 The Nushagak River in Alaska also boasts major runs of red, silver, dog and pink salmon along with Northern pike, Arctic char, and grayling.
 Fishing enthusiasts who stand elbow-to-elbow in more accessible waters are lucky to hook and land just one king a day, yet our guided fisherman average over a dozen landed king salmon per person per day!
 This is the best king salmon fishing in the world!
 There literally is no place better for king fishing, and they can get pretty big.
 A 40-pound king is a trophy salmon and an incredible battle for story telling.

 The mighty silver salmon, also called coho, is one of the best pound-for-pound fighting salmon.
 These acrobatic fish range from 8 to 15 pounds on the Nushagak.
-Expect to land 10 to 30 silvers per person per day.
+It’s not uncommon to land 10 to 30 silvers per person per day.
 The later you come for silvers the better.
-Five species of Alaska salmon spawn into the Nushagak River: king salmon (Chinook), silver salmon (coho), red salmon (sockeye), dog salmon (chum) and pink salmon (humpy) on even-numbered years.
+Five species of Alaska salmon (Pacific salmon) spawn into the Nushagak River: king salmon (Chinook), silver salmon (coho), red salmon (sockeye), dog salmon (chum) and pink salmon (humpy) on even-numbered years.

 Alaska King Salmon Fishing